wp-plugins/drop-shadow-boxes/readme.txt

 1. Go to the Plugin management page of WordPress admin section and enable the 'Drop Shadow Boxes' plugin

 == Frequently Asked Questions ==

+= How do I make the boxes 'responsive' =
+A true responsive design ought to be handled more at the page level but you'll probably find what you're looking for if you change the width attribute to "auto".

 = Will the shadows work in all browser? =
 It will work on the latest versions of all browsers.
 Some older browsers may not display the shadows - but they will display the box with the content.
 Please see the following page for examples to see how it performs on your browser: